web3-authn/tatchi/sdk/src/core/WalletIframe/docs/passkey-manager-modes.md

 - `examples/vite` (same-origin only): no plugin required; keep config minimal

 Production
-- Serve `/sdk` from CDN/object storage
+- Serve `/sdk` (including `/sdk/workers/*`) from your wallet origin (Pages/Netlify/etc.)
-- Serve a minimal wallet service HTML at the wallet origin that loads `${sdkBasePath}/wallet-iframe-host.js`
+- Expose a wallet service page at `/wallet-service` that loads `${sdkBasePath}/wallet-iframe-host.js`
-- Set headers at the edge (front: COOP/COEP + Permissions‑Policy; wallet: COOP/COEP + `Cross-Origin-Resource-Policy: cross-origin`)
+- Use `tatchiBuildHeaders` to emit `_headers` with COOP/COEP/CORP and Permissions‑Policy, or configure equivalent headers yourself
+- If using wallet‑scoped credentials across sites, serve `/.well-known/webauthn` for ROR

 ## Goals